rdrop/exponent-server-sdk-elixir/README.md

 ## Installation

-ExponentServerSdk is currently beta software.
+ExponentServerSdk is currently stable software.
 You can install it from Hex:

 ```elixir
 def deps do